-where c is the chord of a blade section and V is the velocity it perceives.
-When f_c is small the circulatory contributions to airfoil lift from Theodorsen's theory dominate; when f_c is high, the apparent mass contributions, which arise from flow acceleration effects, begins to dominate, and flow unsteadiness is expected to take place.
-As explained by Sebastian and Lackner (2013), unsteadiness typically occurs for $f_c \ge 0.05$, that is when the apparent mass effects due to local flow acceleration become meaningful.
-By means of the limit on f_c it is possible to define a threshold frequency for turbine motion $f{m,th}$ beyond which airfoil-level unsteadiness may occur.
+At the same time, blade-level unsteadiness may occur, as predicted for example by Theodorsen theory, when the blade-reduced frequency f_c is high.
+The blade reduced frequency f_c is defined as where c is the chord of a blade section and V is the velocity it perceives.
+When f_c is small the circulatory contributions to airfoil lift from Theodorsen's theory dominate; when f_c is high, the apparent mass contribution, which arise from flow acceleration effects, begins to dominate, and flow unsteadiness is expected to take place.
+As explained by Sebastian and Lackner (2013), unsteadiness typically occurs for $f_c \ge 0.05$, which is when the apparent mass effects due to local flow acceleration become meaningful.
+By means of the limit on f_c ; it is possible to define a threshold frequency for turbine motion $f{m,th}$ beyond which airfoil-level unsteadiness may occur.
 This is obtained from Eq.
-2 with $f_c = 0.05$, and V equal to the peripheral speed of the blade section:
+(2) with $f_c = 0.05$ and V equal to the peripheral speed of the blade section: